 As mentioned, reading and studying military history have also been traditionally touted as the main topic for soldiers to study for self-development.
-Renowned British historian Sir Michael Howard argues that the study of military history will enable one to "understand the nature of war and its part in shaping society, but also directly improve the officer's competence."3 that millennials-the age group born from 1981 to 2004 that makes up today's junior- and mid-level leaders-learn differently than previous generations.
-Rather than learning via one traditional method such as reading, they prefer curricula that offer variety and incorporate multimedia options.4
+Renowned British historian Sir Michael Howard argues that the study of military history will enable one to "understand the nature of war and its part in shaping society, but also directly improve the officer's competence."3 that is desired in the military profession.

 However, while this is a sagacious statement, solely reading books on military reading lists may not take into account generational differences and the fact that some soldiers simply do not learn through reading alone.
 Studies have shown